XRoar Dragon Emulator Manual

 search path, but this behaviour is deprecated and may be removed in a future

-A CRC32 value is calculated (and reported) for loaded ROM images.
-XRoar uses these CRCs to determine automatically whether certain breakpoints can be used (e.g. for fast tape loading).
+A CRC32 value is calculated and reported for each ROM image loaded.
+XRoar uses these CRCs to determine whether certain breakpoints can be used (e.g. for fast tape loading).
 The lists of CRCs matched can be defined in a similar way to ROM lists using the -crclist list=crc[,crc]… option.
 Each crc is a 8-digit hex number preceeded by ‘0x’, or the name of a nested list preceeded by ‘@’.
 Use this if you have a modified version of a BASIC ROM that maintains compatible entry points with an original.
 View the current lists with -crclist-print.

 Sometimes it may be useful to force CRC matching so that breakpoints apply (e.g. you are modifying a ROM image and don’t wish to have to add its CRC to the match list each time you modify it).
 The -force-crc-match option forces the CRCs to be as if an original ROM image were loaded.